HMAS Kuttabul

 Wartime History

-This ferry was requisitioned by the RAN in November 1940 and designated HMAS Kuttabul on February 26, 1941.
-As of February 1941, it was used as the accommodation ship permanently moored along the eastern side of Garden Island in Sydney Harbor.
+During November 1940, requisitioned by the Royal Australian Navy (RAN).
+On February 26, 1941 designated HMAS Kuttabul.
+Starting in February 1941, used as an accommodation ship permanently moored along the eastern side of Garden Island inside Sydney Harbor.

 Sinking History

-The wheelhouse was salvaged later in 1942 and used as a guard house on Garden Island and at the land based named after this ferry.
+During 1942, the wheelhouse was salvaged and used as a guard house on Garden Island at the landing that was renamed in honor of the ferry.

 Display